bbauska/CS198.1x/readme.md

 Bitcoin takes control out of the hands of third parties and gives users the freedom to transact while protecting their privacy.

-So how does Bitcoin do it?
+How does Bitcoin do it?
 On a high level, the Bitcoin network validates transactions and stores the entire transaction history.

 The Bitcoin network is a group of users communicating with each other as part of the Bitcoin protocol.